Blair-Johnson/OMQDI/README.md

-# OMQDI
-Objective Measure of Quality of Denoised Images
+# OMQDI: Objective Measure of Quality of Denoised Images

 This python module implements the Objective Quality Measure of Denoised Images, a no-reference image quality assessment metric developed for magnetic resonance images.